-Once the potatoes are ready, drain the water, mash the potatoes using a potato masher.
-Add the brown butter, hot milk, salt & pepper, and mash more, till smooth.
+Once the potatoes are ready, drain the water and mash the potatoes using a potato masher.
+Add the brown butter, hot milk, salt & pepper, and mash more, until smooth.
 Adjust the seasoning to your liking.
 Top it off with the crispy garlic and drizzle a bit more of the brown butter.
 Serve warm with your favorite meat or veggies.

 How to store mashed potatoes?

 KUFTE-THE BEST ZUCCHINI AND CHEESE MEAT PATTIES – These meat patties will go perfectly with this recipe.
-They are pact with flavor and so comforting.
+They are packed with flavor and so comforting.
 You won’t be disappointed!

 SPLIT PEA VEGETABLE SOUP – Veggie soup that is so delicious and nutritious.
-Easy to make and perfect for a chilly day or just as a light meal.
+It’s easy to make and perfect for a chilly day or just as a light meal.